p-brane/sky130-apd-workshop/README.md

 ![](assets/README-7a918a51.png)
 Image credit: [Openlane-docs: Openlane Acrheture](https://openlane-docs.readthedocs.io/en/rtd-develop/#openlane-architecture)

-The design flow sequence used for the labs and openLANE is summarized below and followed up trough magic layout.
+The design flow sequence used for the labs and openLANE is summarized below and was followed up trough magic layout.

 * synthesis
 * floorplan